tsubik/tsubik.github.io/_posts/2014-08-14-visual-studio-database-project-migrations.md

 Pros:

 * integration with visual studio.
-You can use a database designer instead of writing "alter/create scripts"
+You can use a database designer tool instead of writing "alter/create scripts"
-* performing comparisons with other databases/database projects using schema comparison tool
+* performs comparisons with other databases/database projects using schema comparison tool
-* keeping the whole schema in the project
+* keeps the whole schema in the project
-* creating fresh database from schema instead of performing migrations
+* creates a fresh database from the schema instead of running all migrations
-* live validation of database schema - very easy refactoring with visual studio
+* live validation of database schema - very easy refactor process with Visual Studio

 Cons: